 Updated content standards for health education took effect in California in 2016, requiring all districts to provide a health course at least once in middle school and once in high school.
 Schools are now faced with the challenge of fitting an extra course into students’ already packed schedules and ensuring that their health courses are properly aligned to standards.

-The district approached their summer health course as an opportunity to help incoming freshmen transition to high school, and start completing graduation requirements before school even began.
+The district approached their summer health course as an opportunity to help incoming freshman transition to high school, and start completing graduation requirements before school event began.
 They offered the two-week course through their existing online academy and expanded the successful partnership with Apex Learning that began in 2010.

 - 74% of ninth graders completed the health course